2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 Step 1 - Repo Access
 ------

 Each student should send an email to the all the [course instructors]({{ site.baseurl }}/staff) with his/her GitHub username.
 Please create a GitHub account if you do not already have one.
 GitHub will be used extensively throughout this course.
-Working with git is an exceptionally useful skill to have, especially if you plan to do any open source code development.
+Working with git is an exceptionally useful skill to have, especially if you plan to do any open-source code development.

-After the instructor receives your email you will be added to the [2021-cs344](https://github.com/2021-cs344) GitHub organization and you should have access to the [2021-cs344/2021-cs344-project](https://github.com/2021-cs344/2021-cs344-project) repository.
+After the instructor receives your email, you will be added to the [2021-cs344](https://github.com/2021-cs344) GitHub organization and you should have access to the [2021-cs344/2021-cs344-project](https://github.com/2021-cs344/2021-cs344-project) repository.
 Please email the instructor if you are having trouble accessing the repository.

 Step 2 - Development Environment Familiarization
 ------